Kia K9: Powertrain

-Marketing and sales
+Marketing

 To promote the K900, Kia Motors released their Super Bowl XLVIII commercial, featuring Laurence Fishburne reprising his role as Morpheus from The Matrix series.
 In October 2014, basketball player LeBron James was named Kia's K900 luxury ambassador.

 The Kia K900 sold over 200 units per month from April to June in the U.S. market its launch year.
 Sales dropped to roughly 100-130 units in July and August 2014, and then to 56 in September and up to 62 October.

 The K900 was discontinued in 2018 in Canada, and in 2021 in the United States.
 Kia cited the market transition from large cars to crossovers and SUVs.
 Only 305 units of the K900 were sold in the US in 2020.